 Given our extensive acquisition experience and successful track record, we believe that we are well positioned to identify, acquire, manage and build attractive VMS businesses in new markets.
-We seek acquisition targets that provide software solutions to either the public or private sectors, with as many of the following characteristics as possible:
+We seek acquisitions that provide software solutions to either the public or private sectors, with as many of the following characteristics as possible:

 - diversified customer base

 - mission critical enterprise software solutions

 - low customer attrition

 - leading or increasing market share

-- fragmented competition

-- potential to grow through geographic expansion, product expansion, and/or acquisition
+- fragmented competition - potential to grow through geographic expansion, product expansion, and/or acquisition

-Once our acquired VMS businesses begin to achieve targeted profitability, we continue to build them through a disciplined combination of organic growth and acquisitions of other VMS businesses in the same vertical market ("tuck-in acquisitions"), further expanding their customer, geographic and product reach.
-Finally, we repeat the above process, entering new vertical markets through acquisitions of VMS businesses in markets in which we do not currently operate ("platform acquisitions") and, in some cases, through organic initiatives, as we strive to maximize the return on the capital which we employ.
+When one of our acquired VMS businesses is being operated efficiently, we encourage their management to build their business through a combination of organic growth and acquisitions of other VMS businesses in the same vertical market.
+Finally, we repeat the above process, entering new vertical markets through acquisitions of VMS businesses in markets in which we do not currently operate.